banditkings/ds_cookie_cu12/README.md

 # ds_cookie_cu12

-A Python data science [cookiecutter](https://cookiecutter.readthedocs.io/en/stable/) for a `poetry` and `pyenv` user, which includes:
+My custom python data science [cookiecutter](https://cookiecutter.readthedocs.io/en/stable/) for a `poetry` and `pyenv` user, which includes:

-1. A `src` folder where the main module for shared code should exist in `src/package_name`
-2. pre-commit hooks:
+1. pre-commit hooks:
    1. `autopep8`
    2. `poetry export` to sync dependencies with a requirements.txt file
-3. A local `.python-version` for `pyenv`
+2. A local `.python-version` for `pyenv`
-4. Folder structure similar to `kedro`
+3. A `data` Folder structure similar to `kedro`
-5. Optional dependencies groups for `plotly`
+4. Optional dependencies groups for `plotly`
+   * `poetry install --with plotly`
-6. Optional dependency group for `rapids` assuming you have cuda 12 installed and are using an NVIDIA gpu
+5. Optional dependency group for `rapids` assuming you have cuda 12 installed and are using an NVIDIA gpu
+   * `poetry install --with rapids`
+6. `polars` included

 ## Usage